 Joined CSA: 2008; Joined Core Group: 2010

 I’m a performer and teaching artist originally from Minnesota.
 I got involved with the CSA after a friend ran one back home, and I love the way it’s introduced me to my neighbors.
 I joined the Core Group after my first trip to Windflower Farm, and I feel very lucky to have formed friendships with the people who grow our fabulous veggies.
-As the Extras Coordinator, I’m the main connection between our CSA and the farms and producers we work with in addition to Windflower Farm (Lewis Waite Farm, Davis Family Maple, and Sfoglini Pasta).
+As the Extras Coordinator, I’m the main connection between our CSA and the farms and producers we work with in addition to Windflower Farm (Lewis Waite Farm and Davis Family Maple).

 Joined CSA: 2009; Joined Core Group: 2009